7 questions every nanny should ask during an interview

-"I was surprised at how much the interview process was more important to me than the resume.
-There were a few I remember who looked perfect on paper but didn’t impress me when I met them."
+"I was surprised at how much the interview process was more important to me than the resume," says Rhonda McRae, a mom from Seattle.
+"There were a few [applicants] I remember who looked perfect on paper but didn’t impress me when I met them."

-What many nannies forget, though, is that interviews are a two-way street.
+What many some nannies forget, too, is that interviews are a two-way street.
 The meeting is also an opportunity for you to interview the family, says Carrie Hillen, president of Town + Country Resources.
 “Keep your ideal job in mind, and ask questions that will help you determine if this one is a good fit.
 You want to find out what it will take to be successful in the job.”

 Finding out how much experience a prospective employer has with hiring is important.
 Someone who has never had a nanny might need some more hand-holding to ensure a smooth relationship.
 Conversely, it might be a red flag if you encounter someone who has hired a lot of nannies who haven’t stayed.
 It could’ve been the nannies, but it also could be the job or expectations.

 Question #2: What could have been better about the experience?

 If they've worked with a nanny before, what did the family like or dislike about the previous person or having a nanny in general?
 This shouldn't turn into a gossip-fest.
 You're just trying to learn what the pain points were.